njo/nfcache/README.md

 # About
-A service to proxy API requests and cache a subset.
+A service to proxy API requests and cache a subset of responses.

-API Server is the http service including handlers and custom views.
+API Server is the http service, response handlers and custom views.

-The cached API datasource uses a provided API Client to make calls to an upstream API.
-Endpoints set to watched are automatically updated on an interval in a separate thread.
+The Cached API datasource uses a provided API Client to make calls to an upstream API.
+Endpoints set to be watched are automatically updated on an interval in a separate thread.
 Other endpoints proxied through this datasource are not cached.

-A github client is provided as the only API client.
+A github client is provided as the only API Client but the interface is reusable in the Cached API.

 # Build
 1. Install go -> https://go.dev/doc/install (tested with v1.20.2)